 Again, this isn’t a “problem” as such, it amuses me more than anything else, although it can get a little tiring.
 I’ve been fortunate to always know a few people who were above such idiotic ideas, and if the world has a problem with me, then that’s the world’s problem – I’m far too busy being happy!
 It’s just puzzling to me, and fascinating, how little has really changed in perceptions.

 I own my age, my body, my intense-as-ever emotions (highly sensitive…), and my sexuality.
-Sorry, world.
-Not!
+Dear world: Get over it already.

 Written in May 2016